 The Science of History

 The desire to know for certain the exact dates of Greyfriars’ construction had grown stronger in recent years.
 After all, the suggested date of 1480 came very close to straddling the end of one era and the beginning of another.
-1485 saw the ascension of the Tudor dynasty to the throne and is generally regarded as a way-marker for the beginning of the early modern period and the end of the medieval period in this country.
+1485 saw the ascension of the Tudor dynasty to the throne and is generally regarded as a way-marker for the beginning of the early modern period and the end of the medieval period.

-The backdrop to its construction also alters drastically with this new information.
+The backdrop to its construction also altered drastically with this new information.
 Prior to 1485, Worcester was a garrison town, occupying a strategic military position on the River Severn.
 The end of the civil conflicts after this time may well have been a motivating factor in the construction of Greyfriars.
-After all, with the risk of the City being sacked drastically reduced, it would have seemed a safe and sensible place to build a grand town house.
+With the risk of the city being sacked drastically reduced, it would have seemed a safe and sensible place to build a grand town house

-The results may change how we think about Greyfriars – but this shouldn’t come as a surprise.
-Nothing is ever black and white in history.
-There are many layers and chapters in Greyfriars’ story and undoubtedly many more surprises to uncover.
+The results may change how we think about Greyfriars but this shouldn’t come as a surprise.
+There are many layers and chapters to Greyfriars’ story and undoubtedly many more to uncover.
 Science and history have worked together here to alter our perception of the past.
 All the while, new advances in historical theory and scientific practice take us closer to new possibilities and new understandings.